 These products cannot create situational awareness and such claims should be grounds for legal recourse for false advertising.
 Such a claim is as ridiculous as a treadmill manufacturer stating “Our treadmills create healthy lifestyles.”
 No they don’t.

 They provide a tool where the purchaser of the treadmill can, if they so choose, make using the treadmill a component of their healthy lifestyle.
 The treadmill is just a tool.
 The user creates their own fitness, in their own bodies.

-All these technology tools coming down the pipeline for the fire service is simply that, tools.
+All these technology tools coming down the pipeline for the fire service or for any group or team yearning to learn about situational awareness is simply that, a tool.
 Nothing out there now, or forever more, will be able to “create” situational awareness.
 Situational awareness is developed in the mind, not in the technology.

 Helpful or Harmful

 Is the technology helpful or harmful to the end user when it comes to developing situational awareness (noted I did not say “create”)?
-The answer may not appeal much to those software geniuses who are out there devloping sellable products to unsuspecting end users (i.e., us).
+The answer may not appeal much to those software geniuses who are out there developing sell-able products to unsuspecting end users (i.e., us).
 The answer is, the technology can be both – helpful and harmful.
-The benefit, or detriment, of the technology lays in the context in which it is used, the familiarity of the technology to the end user.
+The benefit, or detriment, of the technology lays in the context in which it is used and the familiarity of the technology to the end user.